 The fallout was extreme.
 The trio received menacing letters; fans deserted and boycotted them; country music radio stations refused to play their songs; sponsors fled.
 But what happened to the Dixie Chicks' career after that?

-The Dixie Chicks - comprised of Maines, Martie Maguire, and Emily Robison - have won 13 Grammy Awards, including five in 2007 for their album Taking the Long Way.
+The Dixie Chicks - comprising Maines, Martie Maguire, and Emily Robison - have won 13 Grammy Awards, including five in 2007 for their album Taking the Long Way.
 Throughout their career, they've sold more than 30 million albums.
 Though they've taken a step back from constant touring, the Dixie Chicks are still making music, still political, and still not really ready to make nice.
 In a show of strong female musical force, they even sang with Beyoncé.

 Here's what the Dixie Chicks have been up to since the 2003 backlash.